migros/fotoobo/docs/source/developer/architecture/4_solution_strategy.rst

 These building blocks are meant to be decoupled as much as possible to allow for easy extension in the following directions:

-- Add new **tools**: These are single functions per use case that accept the required input as parameters and render the result into a `Result` object.
+- Add new **tools**: These are single functions or methods per use case that accept the required input as parameters and render the result into a `Result` object.
-- Add new **frontends**: Through decoupling of any input and output with well defined function parameters and a `Result` class, fotoobo should be adaptable to new interfaces easily and provide full flexibility on how to render the output (data, messages generated during processing, ...) to any requested output format (RAW json, beautiful console output, any format using Jinja2).
+- Add new **frontends**: Through decoupling of any input and output with well defined function parameters and a `Result` class, fotoobo should be easily adaptable to new interfaces and provide full flexibility on how to render the output (data, messages generated during processing, ...) to any requested output format (RAW json, beautiful console output, any format using Jinja2).
 - Add new **Fortinet devices**: Adding of new Fortinet devices is possible in the Fortinet library.